ls1224268-dotcom/gui-public-ls1224268-dotcom/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/jujwOZkU)
 # Final Project GUI
-Modify this file to contain a description of your project, as well as your GUI wireframe images.
-You can add them to your project directory and use a relative path.

-Use [Markdown](https://www.markdownguide.org/basic-syntax) to format appropriately.
 ## Final Project Description
 _This is a project that aims to work like a Pokedex from the Pokemon games, it gives you a list of 151 Pokemon to checkout their information that include all kinds of stuff that being their name, types, height and widght, abilities, stats, and an entry that tells you a fact about that Pokemon, it also let's you check their shiny, gender, and mega forms all of this while displaing it in a way similar to the games._